In this article we will compare Endurance Water with several competitors. Which is the best supplement during exercise and why?

 Ingredients of Maurten Products:

 Maurten Drink Mix contains maltodextrin, fructose, pectin, sodium alginate and sodium chloride.
-Caffeine is added in the Mix Drink with Caffeine.
+Caffeine is added to the Mix Drink with Caffeine.
 The gels contain water, glucose, fructose, calcium carbonate, gluconic acid and sodium alginate.

 Usage of Maurten products: